ShrimpingIt/medea/README.md

 Use the standard `esptool` [instructions](https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html) to upload the image.

 Remember to add your own authentication values.
-You can run a test case interactively as follows (note credentials are bytestrings, prefixed with b, and the values below will not work, they have to be YOUR credentials).
+After installing the special firmware, you can run a test case interactively as follows (note credentials are bytestrings, prefixed with b, and the values below will not work, they have to be YOUR credentials).

 ```python
 import medea.auth